rob550-docs/rob550-docs.github.io/docs/botlab/setup-guide/mbot-system-setup.md

     <img src="/assets/images/botlab/system-setup/vscode_ssh4.png" alt=" " style="max-width:400px;"/>
     </a>

 5. Navigate to the "Remote Explorer" tab and click the refresh button.
-You should see your Jetson's IP address listed under the SSH section, indicating that your connection has been set up.
+You should see your Jetson's IP address listed under the SSH section, indicating that your connection has been saved.
-    - Click on "Connect in New Window" and enter the password `i<3robots!`.
+    - **To start a remote connection:** Click on "Connect in New Window" and enter the password `i<3robots!`.
 After this, your SSH session should be up and running.
-    - To end the session, click on the tab on the bottom left corner labeled `SSH: xx.x.xxx.xx`.
-A pop-up menu with the `close remote connection` option will appear.
+    - **To end a remote connection:** Click on the tab at the bottom left corner of the VS Code window labeled SSH: xx.x.xxx.xx.
+A pop-up menu will appear with the option to "close remote connection".

 {: .highlight }
-At this point, you should be able to connect to the Jetson using VSCode extension.
+At this point, you should be able to connect to your MBot using VSCode extension.

 {: .note }
 Username: mbot <br>